aritraroy/UltimateAndroidReference/README.md

 ### Networking

 * [Bridge](https://github.com/afollestad/bridge) - A simple but powerful HTTP networking library for Java.
-It features a Fluent chainable API, powered by Java URLConnection classes for maximum compatibility and speed.
+It features a Fluent chainable API, powered by Java URLConnection classes for maximum compatibility and speed
 * [Fast Android Networking](https://github.com/amitshekhariitbhu/Fast-Android-Networking) - A Complete Fast Android Networking Library that also supports HTTP/2
 * [Ion](https://github.com/koush/ion) - Android Asynchronous Networking and Image Loading
 * [OkHttp](https://github.com/square/okhttp) - An HTTP+HTTP/2 client for Android and Java applications
 * [Retrofit](http://square.github.io/retrofit/) - Retrofit turns your REST API into a Java interface

 ### Persistenence

 * [ActiveAndroid](https://github.com/pardom/ActiveAndroid) - Active record style SQLite persistence for Android
 * [DBFLow](https://github.com/Raizlabs/DBFlow) - A blazing fast, powerful, and very simple ORM android database library that writes database code for you
 * [Firebase Realtime Database](https://firebase.google.com/docs/database/) - Store and sync data with our NoSQL cloud database.
 Data is synced across all clients in realtime, and remains available when your app goes offline